vectordotdev/vector/website/docs/reference/transforms/filter.md

 For example:

-The `filter` transform is a simple conditional ????.
+The `filter` transform is a simple conditional match, forwarding only those messages that pass all the conditions.
 In this example, we drop all events that do not come from the host `gerry`:

 <CodeHeader fileName="vector.toml" />